 If you pursue a degree in nursing practice, you won't be alone.
 The field of study is the #105 most popular program in the country.
 This makes choosing the right school a hard decision.

 For its 2024 ranking, College Factual looked at 3 schools in Iowa to determine which ones were the best for nursing practice students pursuing a degree.
-Combined, these schools handed out 38 degrees in nursing practice to qualified students.
+When you put them all together, these colleges and universities awarded 38 degrees in nursing practice during the 2021-2022 academic year.

 The nursing practice program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Nursing Practice rankings.
 For our Best Overall Nursing Practice School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.